Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Disguised infantry now show appropriate insignia when disguise is visible, based on the disguise type and house.
 Original unit's insignia is always shown to observers and if disguise blinking is enabled for the current player by `[General]`->`DisguiseBlinkingVisibility`.
 - Buildings with superweapons no longer display `SuperAnimThree` at beginning of match if pre-placed on the map.
 - `SpySat=yes` can now be applied using building upgrades.
+- AI players can now build `Naval=true` and `Naval=false` vehicles concurrently like human players do.

 ## Fixes / interactions with other extensions